 TACA evaluates an organization’s level of Community Access & Inclusion according to the following:

-- Makes intentional effort to eliminate barriers and increase access to organizational programming (For example: relatability and cultural diversity of programming, accessible ticket prices, diverse locations of programming, mediums used, etc.)
+- Makes intentional effort to eliminate barriers and increase access to organizational programming (For example: relatability and cultural diversity of programming, affordable attendance costs, diverse locations of programming, mediums used, etc.)

 - Intentionally engages and advances the narratives of historically underrepresented or marginalized communities (including ALAANA – African, Latinx, Arab, Asian, Native-American, LGBTQ+, differently-abled communities)